 [END EXHIBIT]

-A counterfactual control chart can be displayed in fashion similar to any chart: on the x-axis, time is given; the y-axis displays the outcome of interest.
+A counterfactual control chart can be displayed in similar fashion to any chart: on the x-axis, time is given; the y-axis displays the outcome of interest.
 The weighted UCL and LCL are drawn so that observations outside the control limits have a low probability of occurring—typically less than 5 or 1 percent.
 Exhibit 10.5 shows an example of how a causal control chart is displayed.
 In this exhibit, we see the effect of hiring on boarding time while controlling for differences in imaging and hospital occupancy backups.
 The balanced (weighted) UCL and LCL are shown in solid red lines.
 The observed rate of excessive boarding after hiring is shown with markers showing the rate in different months.
 If we consider the weighted control limits, the reduction in excessive boarding time occurred only in month 20 and in no other months.
-These data say that after controlling for image and hospital backups, the hiring of the clinician had a temporary effect.
+These data say that after controlling for imaging and hospital backups, the hiring of the clinician had a temporary effect.
 In short, we now know that the hiring did not change much.

 [INSERT EXHIBIT; Make upper red line dashes and label it UCL.
 Make lower red line dots and label it LCL.
 Make blue line solid black, and make the “squares” that mark the data points diamonds (per other graphs).
 Label the solid black line “Observed excessive boarding.”
 Make axis labels and numbers rom, not bold.
 Delete legend.]